For details about our management board and constitution please see governance.

 A lecturer in the department of English, Lucienne Loh is currently working on a book project which links some of the earliest Black British writing on slavery by late eighteenth-century writers to contemporary literary representations of slavery by writers such as David Dabydeen, Caryl Phillips and Andrea Levy.
 This project is partially funded by a small research grant from the British Academy and she would be interested in further collaborative research projects which might develop from her current work.

-Glynn Rankin (University of Liverpool)
+Glynn Rankin (Politics)

-Glynn is a Fellow of CSIS and a PhD student at the University of Liverpool, following a distinguished career as a barrister and former Chief Crown Prosecutor in England and Wales.
+Glynn is a PhD student at the University of Liverpool, following a distinguished career as a barrister and former Chief Crown Prosecutor in England and Wales.
 He holds LLB and MBA qualifications.
 Glynn recently completed a Police Training Manual on Human Trafficking for the OSCE.
 He manages and coordinates the Trafficking in Persons Platform (TIPP), a global anti-trafficking forum for prosecutors, for the International Association of Prosecutors.
 He also provides human trafficking training and development and expert facilitation nationally and internationally.
 He is also a member of the ESRC Peer Review College.